Today we’re looking at the Seiko Shogun vs Sumo.

 As for the second hand, it’s thin and needle-like as expected.
-There are two parts to the hand as well.
+There are two parts to the hand.
 You have the thicker part in grey and the thinner part which serves as the pointer.
-In the middle of these two parts then sits a small wedge which demarcates the pointer from the counterpart of the hand.
+In the middle of these two parts sits a small wedge that demarcates the pointer from the other part of the hand.

 Of course, like all diver’s watches, the hands are luminescent.
-Seiko has filed them with LumeBrite which that they glow in the dark and with great intensity.
+Seiko has filed them with LumeBrite which makes them glow in the dark and with great intensity.

 Stainless Steel Bracelet

-There’s the closure in the form of a deployment clasp.
-On this clasp is the signature Seiko logo inscribed on the flap which adds to the overall beauty of the watch as well.
+The bracelet of the Seiko Sumo is made of stainless steel.
+This is the common material for the bracelet of most Seiko watches.
+It has its closure in the form of a deployment clasp.
+On this clasp is the signature Seiko logo inscribed on the flap, which adds to the overall beauty of the watch as well.

-Just like you have on the titanium bracelet as well, you also get micro adjustments with which you can fit your wristwatch to size.
-This does not mean though that the watch can be made to fit a slender wrist.
-Just felt like we had to make that clear there.
+There are micro-adjustments with which you can fit your wristwatch to size.
+This does not mean that the watch can be made to fit a slender wrist.

-Now, with the heft of the wrist watch, you should expect more substance along the bracelet.
+Now, with the size of the wristwatch, you should expect more substance along with the bracelet.
 However, this is not so with the Sumo.
 Instead, the bracelet is only about 20 millimeters in width which makes it feel a little inadequate.
-Look at it like securing luggage to the roof of your vehicle with a piece of thread.
-See how that looks?
-Great.
-That’s what the Seiko Sumo’s bracelet feels like.
-You should seriously consider swapping to something more solid.
+You should seriously consider swapping it to something more solid.